All Episodes

 We're not going to be very caller intensive in this program because we're trying to get all this out.

-The more current ones, I'll be damned if I would have done it.
+I'll be damned if I would have done it.

-I would have thought really hard about it, because had you failed for any reason, I'm sure that ammunition would have been used to discredit the movie or even your book.
+I would have thought really hard about it because had you failed for any reason, I'm sure that ammunition would have been used to discredit the movie or even your book.

 Yeah, absolutely.

-So, both of you must have been really, really hesitant.
+So both of you must have been really, really hesitant.

 I know I would have been.

-Well, I was hesitant, you know, because, you know, the imperfections in the science of polygraph, you know, I'd heard enough about that.
+Well, I was hesitant, you know, because the imperfections in the science of polygraph.

-Once I realized that this guy was the top in the field and using the best equipment with the most modern methods, I felt fairly secure that there wouldn't be anything.
+But once I realized that this guy was the top in the field and using the best equipment with the most modern methods, I felt fairly secure that it wouldn't be anything, you know, it would have to be some sort of a fluke for anything to go wrong.

-You were not worried it was some kind of a setup?
+You were not worried it was some kind of a setup.

-This guy is impeccable credentials-wise.
+No, you know, this guy is impeccable credib credentials-wise.

 He was the state police polygraph expert for many years, and now that he's in private practice, police departments and judges and lawyers still come to him.